JonathanTremblay/UnityExportToZip/ReadMe.md

 This tool simplifies the transfer and submission of Unity projects, making it easier for my students to focus on learning and creating.
 It can also be useful for seasoned game developers!

-I hope this script helps you to improve your workflow and make it more efficient.

 ## Contact

 **Jonathan Tremblay**